Year of collaboration

 The Skype organisation, now part of Microsoft, has had amazing popularity since it launched its services in 2003.
 Skype allows us to speak, see and instant message each other around the world, for free or for a low cost.
 With millions of users using tens of languages, Skype’s challenge is to ensure user satisfaction across all areas of the business.

-Skype wanted customers to follow links to content where they could find the solution on their own, reducing their propensity to contact Customer Service Team (PTC).
+Skype wanted customers to follow links to content where they could find the solution on their own, reducing their propensity to contact the Customer Service Team (PTC).
 Also, there was a need to reorganise the translation process so that it was quicker and more adequate.

 Content often changed right up to the release date and all content had to be translated as quickly as possible into other languages.